Should You and Your Ex Try Co-Parenting Counseling?

 However, as anyone who has gone to a counselor knows, the issues that you are talking about are generally surface issues.
 What it really comes down to, regardless of the issues you are talking about, is the distrust and problems with the other party.
 There are often a lot of issues that are unresolved after going through a divorce.
 It’s those unresolved issues that are often making it difficult for parents to have conversations with one another.

-One of the most important things in co parenting is that that people need to learn when they have children is that no matter what happens, they will always be at least some part of one another’s lives going forward.
+One of the most important things that people need to learn when they have children is that no matter what happens, they will always be at least some part of one another’s lives going forward.
 It’s not a divorce without children where you can go your separate ways and never see one another again.
 You will need to see and communicate with one another regularly.

 It just makes sense that you would want to find ways that you can get along better for your own sake and the sake of your children.
 You need to be able to get to a place of mutual respect and understanding to be good co-parents.